 The data is stored in the relevant InfoProviders.
 Queries and Web templates enable flexible analysis and differentiated display of information, for example using charts, table or graphics.
 While analyzing the statistics data using the technical BI Content provided is mandatory, you can define your own queries and Web templates to run analyses with.
 You can therefore take content from standard Web templates and combine it to make your own Web template.
 In the BW system, you can run technical content queries using Query Monitor (transaction RSRT).

 Before using technical BI Content, you have to activate it.
-For more information, call Customizing and choose SAP NetWeaver → Business Warehouse → General BW Settings → Settings for the Administration Cockpit.
+For more information, call Customizing and choose SAP NetWeaver → SAP NetWeaver Business Warehouse → General Settings → Settings for the Administration Cockpit.

 Analysis (Technical Content) Using the Workload Monitor (ST03)